Sunday, 1st January 2023

-As we approached Christmas 2022, mixed in with the festive spirit I began to detect a familiar, gently persistent urge to enter another running race – a full eight months after my last major outing at the Blackpool Marathon.
+As Christmas 2022 approached, mixed with the festive spirit I sensed a familiar, gently persistent urge to don my racing shoes again – a full eight months after my last major outing at the Blackpool Marathon.
 Although by no means ‘race fit’ I’d been running consistently enough to think that, by my own standards, I could at least enjoy the day.
-Thoughts turned immediately towards cheap, off-road races, and they don’t come much cheaper than my local fell races which can usually be entered close to the day, if not on it (the perfect type of race to enter in my opinion).
+Being winter, thoughts turned immediately towards fell races.

-Mind you, it may have had something to do with acquiring a new pair of Inov-8 X-Talon Ultra 260 V2 fell shoes to replace the last of my cherished pairs of Inov-8 X-Claw 275s which I’d first bought in 2017 for ultra-distance fell races and which I absolutely loved.
-As is the fate for most shoes these days, they were discontinued, being succeeded by the X-Talon Ultras.
-They seem just as comfortable however, as they’re made on the same last, one which seems to suit my feet.
+I must admit that I was keen to try out a new pair of Inov-8 X-Talon Ultra 260 V2 fell shoes which I’d bought to replace the last of my cherished pairs of Inov-8 X-Claw 275s which I’d absolutely loved wearing.
+As is often the case, they’d been discontinued and the X-Talons appeared to be their immediate successor.
+They seem just as comfortable as they’re made on the same last, which seems to suit my feet.

-At eight miles Nine Standards is a bit longer than the Guisborough race, with more altitude.
-The out-and-back course follows the Coast-to-Coast long distance walking trail from Kirkby Stephen to Nine Standards Rigg – a four mile ascent – before turning at one of the massive cairns that give the race its name and coming back the same way.
-Although my running had been consistent it lacked specificity for a race of this type and I decided to include a couple of sessions that would help condition me in some small way for what was to come.
+The race uses an out-and-back course which follows the Coast-to-Coast long distance walking trail from the centre of Kirkby Stephen up to Nine Standards Rigg – a four mile ascent – turning round one of the massive cairns which give the race its name to come back the same way.
+Although my running had been consistent it lacked specificity for for this sort of thing and I knew I’d be in for a tough time.

-I think I might actually be the world’s worst starter – something I never train for – though I could have helped myself by taking the time for a proper warm-up.
-As soon as the field began to break up I felt terrible and when the road reared upwards my heart was pounding in my ears and the idea of walking was impossible to ignore.
+I think I might actually be the world’s worst starter, something I never train for (though I could have helped myself by taking time for a proper warm-up).
+As soon as the field began to break up I felt terrible, when the road eventually reared upwards my heart was pounding in my ears and the idea of walking was impossible to ignore.
 Rightly or wrongly, I stuck doggedly to plan and was able to maintain a slow running pace which, coupled with a keen sense for the ‘racing line’ (you’d be surprised how many runners think nothing of doing extra metres whenever there’s a bend in the route), helped me gain a few places with little extra effort.

 Knowing there was a long way to go before I’d get any respite, I closed my mind to the heaving lungs around me and withdrew into myself, slogging on with no goal other than to get to the top.
 A willowy young lass in front of me dodged behind a couple of parked cars for a ‘paula’ while the Birkett Lane tarmac rose and fell, then rose again before giving way, almost imperceptibly, to a rocky track which got muddier and more broken as we gained height.
 Cold rain blew through in squalls but with a long-sleeved thermal shirt beneath my club vest and 3/4 leggings I felt comfortable in that regard at least.
 My focus remained doggedly on maintaining form that could be mistaken for running while I continued to inch past disembodied pairs of feet.